Student Code of Conduct

 - Unauthorized transfer of a file.

-- Use of another individual’s identification and/or password.
+- Use of another individual’s identification and/or password or misrepresenting the

-- Use of computing facilities and resources to send obscene or abusive messages.
+- Use of computing facilities and resources to send obscene, threatening, harassing,

 - Use of computing facilities and resources in violation of copyright laws.

 - Making, acquiring, or using unauthorized copies of computer software or violating